-The most commonly used vehicles for setting up PE funds/VCFs in India are trusts.
+The most commonly used vehicles for setting up PE funds in India are trusts.
 Trusts are preferred from a tax efficiency perspective.
-Certain VCFs (especially those registered as AIFs) are incorporated as companies, although given the tax at entity level (other than category 1 AIFs), such structures are rare.
+Certain PE funds (especially those registered as AIFs) are incorporated as companies, although given the tax at entity level (other than category 1 AIFs), such structures are rare.

 The AIF Regulations maintain the earlier position under the SEBI Venture Capital Fund Regulations 1996 (VCF Regulations), and continue to permit domestic funds to be formed as a trust, company or LLP.

 While the AIF Regulations permit an LLP as a fund structure, the Registrar of Companies overseeing the registration of LLPs does not permit LLPs to be used simply as “investing vehicles“.
 In view of this, both SEBI and the Registrar of Companies are discouraging use of the LLP for AIFs.